How will I find out about the decision and what sort of outcomes can I expect?

 If the misconduct involves an assessment item, penalties applied may affect the marks given.
 The assessment item may receive a reduction in marks, no marks at all, or, for serious cases, the paper may receive a No Credit grade which goes on your academic record.

-Other outcomes may include the requirement for an apology, the requirement for a written undertaking by you not to repeat the behaviour that led to the complaint, the monitoring of future assessment items by staff, and referral to student support services.
-Findings of misconduct that do not involve plagiarism or cheating may incur a monetary fine.
+Other outcomes may include a fine, the requirement for an apology, the monitoring of future assessment items by staff, or referral to student support services.

 As well as any penalties that the University might apply, a finding of misconduct can have other serious consequences.
 For example: